cchitsiang/awesome-stars/README.md

 - [grumpydev/TinyIoC](https://github.com/grumpydev/TinyIoC) - An easy to use, hassle free, Inversion of Control Container for small projects, libraries and beginners alike.
 - [DropNet/DropNet](https://github.com/DropNet/DropNet) - Client Library for the Dropbox API
 - [smsohan/MvcMailer](https://github.com/smsohan/MvcMailer) - A Mailer for ASP.Net MVC that forms the Email Body using MVC Views (Razor etc.) following Ruby on Rails ActionMailer style
+- [elastic/elasticsearch-net](https://github.com/elastic/elasticsearch-net) - This strongly-typed, client library enables working with Elasticsearch.
+It is the official client maintained and supported by Elastic.
 - [FalafelSoftwareInc/falafel-repository-pattern](https://github.com/FalafelSoftwareInc/falafel-repository-pattern) - Falafel Repository Pattern
 - [thedillonb/CodeFramework](https://github.com/thedillonb/CodeFramework) - A collection of framework classes for the Code mobile applications
 - [qianlifeng/BDDD](https://github.com/qianlifeng/BDDD) - 实践领域驱动的框架